Roanoke Valley Bird Club

 BENT MOUNTAIN AND POOR MOUNTAIN, ROANOKE COUNTY

-The Bottom Creek Area is another attractive birding spot in this neighborhood.
-Backtrack to US 221 and turn right to Rt.
-711. Turn right again to the Bent Mountain Elementary school.
+The Bottom Creek area is another attractive birding spot in this neighborhood.
+Backtrack to Rt.
+221 and turn right to Rt.
+711. Turn right again to the Bent Mountain Elementary School.

 HOW TO BIRD IT: There is a large swampy area behind the school with a path to the left and a boardwalk to the right which gets you out into the swamp.
-This area has been good for willow flycatchers as well as yellow warblers, Common Yellowthroats, catbird, etc. From the school parking lot turn right on Rt.
-711 to Bottom Creek Road (Rt.
+This area has been good for Willow Flycatchers as well as Yellow Warblers, Common Yellowthroats, Gray Catbirds, etc. From the school parking lot, turn right on Rt.
+711 and then left on Bottom Creek Road (Rt.
 607).
-At first the habitat is basic farm land but eventually you turn right on Bottom Creek Lane (Rt.
+At first the habitat is basic farmland but eventually you turn right on Bottom Creek Lane (Rt.
 637) and enter a beautiful stretch with the creek to your left.
 There are old camps along the creek as it rushes through rhododendron and laurel thickets.
 About 2 miles from this area you come to the Nature Conservancy Bottom Creek Gorge site.
 This road to your right is gated about 100 yards in and signage there indicates that you are welcome to hike into the reserve.
 The trail leads eventually to a spectacular waterfall as Bottom Creek falls into a deep gorge.
 I believe good boots and strong legs are helpful here.
-Backtrack the way you came to US 221.
+Backtrack the way you came to Rt.
+221.

 DALEVILLE POND, BOTETOURT COUNTY

-DIRECTIONS: Take 1-81 north to exit 150-B to Daleville.
-About ½ mile past Daleville, take a left on VA 675 (Glebe Road) and go about another Y2 mile to Rt 1035 (Orchard Lake Drive).
-Turn right and go about another V2 mile to the pond on your left.
+DIRECTIONS: Take I-81 north to exit 150-B to Daleville.
+About .5 miles past Daleville, take a left on Rt.675 (Glebe Road) and go about another .5 miles to Rt.
+1035 (Orchard Lake Drive).
+Turn right and go about another .5 miles to the pond on your left.

-DIRECTIONS: Take US 11 (Williamson Road) north of Roanoke just passed Hollins University about 1.6 miles north of the intersection of Williamson Road and Peters Creek Road to VA 601 on your right.
-Turn right and go about 1/4 mile and you will see the pond on your left, Turn left at Waterfall Lake sign (don’t bother to look for the waterfall).
+DIRECTIONS: Take Rt.
+11 (Williamson Road) north of Roanoke just past Hollins University about 1.6 miles north of the intersection of Williamson Road and Peters Creek Road to Rt.
+601 (Shadwell Drive) on your right.
+Turn right and go about .25 miles and you will see the pond on your left.
+Turn left at the Waterfall Lake sign (don’t bother to look for the waterfall).

 HOW TO BIRD IT: Park off the road on your left at the top of the first hill.
 Scan the water and surrounding trees and bushes.
 This has been an important pond in the history of bird study in Roanoke and Botetourt counties.
 Despite the heavy residential development around it, it still is host to numerous species of ducks and other waterfowl in season.
-The area near the shore down the grassy hill from where you are parked has some outdoor furniture and is a “common” area for the home owners and birders have been made to feel welcome to walk down to pond side for a better view to the far end of the pond.
+The area near the shore down the grassy hill from where you are parked has some outdoor furniture and is a “common” area for the home owners.
+Birders have been made to feel welcome to walk down to the pond side for a better view to the far end of the pond.
+Just be sure to stay in the common area so as not to trespass on private property.

 MILL MOUNTAIN CAMPGROUND AND CHESTNUT RIDGE, ROANOKE CITY

-DIRECTIONS: From downtown Roanoke at the corner of Campbell Ave. and Jefferson St. take Jefferson St. south to Walnut Ave.
+DIRECTIONS: From downtown Roanoke at the corner of Campbell Avenue and Jefferson Street take Jefferson Street south to Walnut Avenue.
 Turn left on Walnut and proceed up Mill Mountain.
 At the top there is the proverbial “fork” in the road.
 Take the left tine and go about 1 mile to the campground on your right.

-HOW TO BIRD IT: In spring and summer take the RV loop and you will find places to park and trails at various points that wind through the woods.
-In season this can be a great spot for migrating Swainson’s thrush, various warblers, rose-breasted grosbeaks, etc. After migration there are usually nesting redstarts, black-and-white warblers, etc. If you leave the campground and turn right you will come immediately to an overlook on your left with an exhibit describing several trails.
-This can be fairly productive considering the dry, monotypic habitat.
+HOW TO BIRD IT: In spring and summer take the RV loop and you will find places to park and trails that wind through the woods at various points.
+In season this can be a great spot for migrating Swainson’s Thrushes, various warblers, Rose-breasted Grosbeaks, etc. After migration, there are usually nesting American Redstarts, Black-and-white Warblers, etc. If you leave the campground and turn right you will come immediately to an overlook on your left with an exhibit describing several trails.
+This is fairly productive considering the dry, monotypic habitat.
 Both the campground and Chestnut Ridge can be interesting in all seasons, although spring and early summer are best.

 MILL MOUNTAIN PARK, ROANOKE CITY

 HOW TO BIRD IT: From the parking lot, walk to the observation tower and scan for hawks or bird activity in the trees and bushes below you.
-From here work the wood edges to left and right.
+From here work the edges to left and right.
 Downhill to the left has always seemed best and you can bird down along the old road as far as you like.
 The wildflower garden is also good as is the lower road up to the STAR.
-Go early in the morning to miss the crowds.

-DIRECTIONS: From the intersection of U. S. 11 and 220, turn left toward Fincastle and go 3.5 miles to Rt.
-839 and Greenfield sign.
-Turn left and park in the gravel parking area.
+DIRECTIONS: From the intersection of Rt.
+11 and Rt.
+220, go north on Rt.
+220 toward Fincastle and go 3.5 miles to Rt.
+839 at the “Botetourt Center at Greenfield” sign.
+Turn left and park in the parking area on your right.
+(There is another parking area further into the area around to your right.)

-HOW TO BIRD IT: On the left side of the pond there is a wooden bridge leading to a very well-kept path that follows the edge of the pond all the way to the dam.
-On the right from the parking area is a road that says, “NO TRESPASSING”.
-However, birders have been given permission to walk this road which gives access to a hill to the left from which you can see the entire pond, including a wetland area to the right.
-A spotting scope will come in handy.
-This pond has been excellent for ducks and waterfowl in season, including an exciting red-necked grebe.
-The trees lining the input creek are good for orioles and warblers in spring and early summer.
+HOW TO BIRD IT: A spotting scope will come in handy here.
+On the left side of the pond there is a wooden bridge leading to a very well-kept path that follows the edge of the pond all the way to the dam.
+On the right of the pond, walk the path toward the dam which gives access to a hill from which you can see the entire pond, including a wetland area to the right.
+This pond has been excellent for ducks and waterfowl in season and the trees lining the input creek are good for orioles and warblers in spring and early summer.
+Some exciting observations include Red-necked Grebes, Tundra Swans, Snow Geese, American Bitterns, Bald Eagles, Ospreys, Merlins, and numerous sparrow species including Vesper and Lincoln’s.
+If the water is low and mudflats are exposed, look for shorebirds in spring and fall.
+Shorebirds seen here include Black-bellied Plovers, Sanderlings, Dunlins, Common Snipes, Greater and Lesser Yellowlegs, Solitary and Spotted Sandpipers and Soras.
+Also, Rusty Blackbirds are sometimes attracted to the exposed mudflats.
+Be aware that many area residents walk their dogs here, so you might have some company.

 MARTIN’S LANE, BOTETOURT COUNTY

-DIRECTIONS: From the intersection of U.S. 11 and 220, turn north toward Fincastle and go 10.5 miles through Fincastle to Rt.
+DIRECTIONS: From the intersection of Rt.
+11 and Rt.
+220, go north on Rt.
+220 toward Fincastle.
+Go 10.5 miles through Fincastle to Rt.
 679 (Martin’s Lane) and turn right.
 This is a very productive loop in all seasons with varied rural habitat and featuring a portion of Catawba Creek.

 HOW TO BIRD IT: Drive slowly and stop at wide spots and pull-offs.
-There are ponds off to the right and varied farm land on both sides of the road.
-At 1.1 miles there is a “fork” in the road and you turn left on Poor Farm Road.
-At 1.4 miles there is a pull-off to the right at a large stand of maturing hardwoods where red-headed woodpeckers are often found.
-In winter this is a great loop for sparrows, including white-crowned, white-throated, field, etc. The loop ends at Rt.
+There are ponds off to the right and varied farmland on both sides of the road.
+Scan the sky and the trees around the fields for hawks.
+At 1.1 miles there is a “fork” in the road where you want to turn left on Poor Farm Road.
+At 1.4 miles there is a pull-off (actually an old gated entrance to the farm) to the right at a large stand of maturing hardwoods where Red-headed Woodpeckers are often found.
+In winter this is a great loop for White-crowned, White-throated, and Field Sparrows, etc. The loop ends at Rt.
 220, a total of 2.9 miles.
 Turn left to return to Fincastle.

 Top of Page